VolandevlodD/book-store/README.md

 ## ⏬ Installation

-Follow these steps to run Infinite Pages:
+Follow these steps to run application:

 1. **Clone the repository**:
    ```bash